vonunwerth/Seacucumber/README.md

 ### SeaCucumber-Framework

 Before you start, please check our instructions [here](https://github.com/vonunwerth/Seacucumber/blob/master/Instruction/Instructions.pdf).
 This project creates an interface for your own algorithm and the Neo4j database.
-The best thing is that you need no more software.
+No more software needed.
-With our project you create a procedure for Neo4j and the only thing you need is the idea for your algorithm.
-You will see we have a lot of helpful methods, these methods will help you create your algorithm with the Java syntax.
+Our project allows you to create procedures for Neo4j.
+The only thing you need is the idea for your algorithm and some knowledge of Java.
+There are a lot of helper methods, making it easier to write your algorithm in Java.
-So have fun and clone this project.

-## Why you need this
+Clone this project, and have fun coding!

+## What makes SeaCucumber useful?
-- A simple way to check your new algorithm.
+- It is simple way to check your new algorithm.
-- You get a lot of helpful methods for generating algorithm.
+- Lots of helpful methods for generating algorithm.
-- You need no background knowledge, because of the instruction and the good Javadocs.
+- No background knowledge needed, this guide and the JavaDoc are enough.

-A framework for pros and rookies.
-So start your new coding experience or read our instruction.
+We strive to make this framework useful for both advanced programmers and beginners.
+So start your new coding experience after you've read our guide.

-## You must change in our code:

-In our framework you only must change a few things:
+## Where your code goes:

 1. Create a new class for your new Matching-Algorithm in the matcher package and let your new class extend the abstract class Matcher.
 2. Implement the matchingAlgorithm()-method and import org.neo4j.graphdb in order to use the Nodes of Neo4J.
 Also import the java.util.List instead of the suggested scale list.
 Lastly import java.util.Map to get a result map of your keys and lists of nodes in the end.